meowoodie/Spatio-Temporal-Point-Process-Simulator/README.md

 ### Usage

-There are two vital files included in this repo:
+There are two critical files included in this repo:

-- `stppg.py` basic generators for homogeneous and inhomogeneous univariate point process, as well as different kinds of intensity classes and kernel functions.
+- `stppg.py` includes basic generators for homogeneous and inhomogeneous univariate point process, as well as various types of intensity classes and kernel functions.
-- `utils.py` Some simple plotting functions for visualizing the point process simulation.
+- `utils.py` includes plotting functions for visualizing the point process simulation.

-For simulating any parametric point process defined in references, we need to define the `parametric form` of its conditional density  and `generating space` (time, location, and marks).
+For simulating any parametric point process defined in references, we first need to define the `parametric form` of its conditional density and `event space` (time, location, and marks).

-- To define the form of the conditional density of a point process, a `Lam` object defined in `stppg.py` has to be substantiated with corresponding parameters.
+- To define the form of the conditional density of a point process, a `Lam` object defined in `stppg.py` needs to be substantiated accordingly.
 The most important parameters of a conditional intensity `Lam` is defined in its kernel function.
 See the example below.
-- Regard the space of the point process, time space is specified by 1D two-elements list `T`, and location & mark space is jointly specified by 2D list `S`, where first two sub-lists indicate the location X and Y, and the following sub-lists indicate the mark space.
+- For spatio-temporal point processes, time is specified by 1D two-elements list `T`, and location & mark space is jointly specified by 2D list `S`, where first two sub-lists indicate the location X and Y, and the following sub-lists indicate the mark space.

 ### Examples

-A simple example for simulating a spatio-temporal hawkes point process equipped with a standard diffusion kernel by using `stppg`.
+A simple example of simulating a spatio-temporal hawkes point process equipped with a standard diffusion kernel by using `stppg`.
 ```python
 from stppg import StdDiffusionKernel, HawkesLam, MarkedSpatialTemporalPointProcess
 from utils import plot_spatio_temporal_points, plot_spatial_intensity